-Have you received a PCN after charging in a supermarket or retail car park?
+Have you received a PCN or fine after charging in a supermarket or retail car park?
 You’re not alone.

 Their crime?
 Charging while the Lidl store was closed, despite the EV charging point being switched on and the customer paying £10 for the session.